Skip advert

 Buying and owning

-• Best buy: Citroen e-C3 Plus
+• Best buy: Citroen C3 Hybrid Max

 Citroen C3 alternatives

-Although more of a city car, the all-electric Dacia Spring might tempt some buyers with its budget price tag, though it's clear this is a car built to a tight budget.
+Although more of a city car, the all-electric Dacia Spring might tempt some buyers with its budget price tag, although it's clear this is a car built to a tight budget.
 The MG3 has won our Affordable Hybrid Car of the Year award twice, and is surprisingly fun to drive, with strong refinement.
 More expensive options include the Peugeot 208 or Vauxhall Corsa, available with petrol or all-electric powertrains.

 Frequently Asked Questions